 Genealogy & Local History

-Items in the Special Collections Department are not available for checkout.
-Patrons may access materials only during department hours.
+Items in the Special Collections Department are available for patrons to use in Special Collections during department hours.
 Food and beverages (other than bottled water) are not allowed in the Special Collections Department.

 Books, Microfilm & More

 The Special Collections Department has a large collection of books, microfilm, maps, and electronic resources available for research.

 The department has the complete War of the Rebellion series, as well as a large amount of material related to the Battle of Franklin.
 In addition, the Williamson Room houses a large collection of historic books related to the Civil War.

 Local grass-roots historian and genealogist Thelma Battle has spent years compiling information on local African-American families.
 This information is available for research in the Special Collections Department, as well as through our database.

 In addition, Ms. Battle has combed the communities of Williamson County and surrounding counties to gather thousands of photographs for her annual Black History Month exhibits, documenting local African American history.
 A partial index is available through our online database, while the photographs are available to view in the department.

 Ms. Battle has also gathered over 2,000 individual funeral programs of local African-Americans.
 Currently, these are available for viewing in the department.
 You can also access an index to this collection in our genealogy and local history database.

 Richard Carlton Fulcher's African American Historical Collection